These updates and timeline are written as of 2/15/21

 About the Author:

-Melissa has been a G Suite for Education Consultant for Amplified IT since 2015.
-She began working with the Google for Education (GFE) Admin Console in 2008 where she helped implement and integrate G Suite and Chromebooks into multiple K-12 school districts.
-Now, as part of the Amplified IT Team, she continues to help schools set up and manage G Suite environments with educational best practices with an emphasis on facilitating the North American Google Technical Collaborative.
+Melissa has been a Google Workspace for Education Consultant for Amplified IT since 2015.
+She began working with the Google for Education (GFE) Admin console in 2008 where she helped implement and integrate Google Workspace and Chromebooks into multiple K-12 school districts.
+Now, as part of the Amplified IT Team, she continues to help schools set up and manage Google Workspace environments with educational best practices with an emphasis on facilitating the North American Google Technical Collaborative.